Budibase/website/content/forms/templates/employee-equipment-checkout-form/index.md

 ## Our employee equipment checkout form template

-Our employee equipment checkout template is built for efficiency and functionality.
+Our free equipment checkout template is built for efficiency and functionality.

 With our free template, you’ll have access to: